lanna-code00/task_manager/README.md

    vi => Make sure you connect your databse and then run your migrations: php artisan migrate or run it together with the seed "php artisan migrate --seed"

    vii => Serve your project using php artisan serve or use laragon (like I highlighted before)

 8. Used phpUnit for test.
 Please run "php artisan test" for see if the tests passed

+9. Used Enum for the task Statues

+10. The routes are in the v1 folder, I created this folder and registered it in the bootstrap/app.php file, since laravel 11 no longer make use of RouteServiceProvider 🤦

 Additional Feature: I created a class(HtmlSanitize in the Utils folder) that will handle HTML tags incase if the frontend will later need it